The Wild Life (film)

-The Wild Life is a 1984 American coming-of-age comedy-drama film directed by Art Linson and written by Cameron Crowe.
+The Wild Life is a 1984 American coming-of-age comedy film directed by Art Linson and written by Cameron Crowe.
 The film stars Chris Penn, Lea Thompson, Ilan Mitchell-Smith, Jenny Wright, Eric Stoltz, Rick Moranis, Hart Bochner, and Randy Quaid.

 The Wild Life was theatrically released in the United States on September 28, 1984, by Universal Pictures.
 While the film is not a direct sequel to Fast Times at Ridgemont High (1982), it was seen by many as a spiritual sequel due to Crowe's involvement in both and the films' shared universe/style of being R-rated comedy/dramas set amongst young people finding their way in Southern California.

 Plot summary

 The plot concerns three teenagers living in the suburbs of Los Angeles.
 Bill has just graduated from high school and got his first apartment.
 His younger brother Jim, who is fixated on Vietnam and the Vietnam war, spends a lot of time practicing with his Nunchakus, getting high, listening to heavy metal on his boombox, and hanging out with Vietnam vet Charlie.
-Other important characters include Tom, a hedonistic high-school wrestling champ who works with Bill at a bowling alley; Harry, a trendy department store manager; Anita, Bill's ex-girlfriend who works at a donut shop; and Eileen, Anita's friend and Tommy's girlfriend who works at the department store with Harry.
+Other important characters include Tom, a hedonistic high school wrestling champion who works with Bill at a bowling alley; Harry, a trendy department store manager; Anita, Bill's ex-girlfriend who works at a donut shop; and Eileen, Anita's friend and Tommy's girlfriend who works at the department store with Harry.
 Anita has a fling with a cop named David, who, unknown to Anita, is married.
 The three boys set out for a night of fun and craziness at a strip bar and later on have a party at Bill's apartment.